ga-wdi-lessons/higher-order-functions-functional-programming/readme.md

   <pre>console.log(age)</pre>
 </details>

-### Immutability
+## Immutability & Data Flow

+Immutability is another core concept in functional programming.
+It's simply the idea of *not changing data*, and instead *copying that data, and then applying a change to the copy of that data*.
+That may seem odd at first, but think about the concept of an undo history: you want to make sure you have an accurate history of the commands you've entered.
+If you were coding a feature like an undo history, you'd want to make sure that you had an accurate record of user actions that didn't change in strange or difficult to predict ways.

-When working with pure functions, it is important to avoid changing (or mutating) objects outside of the function.
-Immutability, the idea of not changing data at all, is another core concept in functional programming because it allows you to control data flow.
+When working with pure functions, it is important to avoid changing (or mutating) objects outside of the function.  because it allows you to not only control how data flows.

 Why does the example below violate this concept of Immutability?